ShwethaSelma/simpleCudaGraphs/guided_simpleCudaGraphs_SYCLmigration/README.md

 > **Note**: The SYCL Task Graph Programming Model, syclFlow, leverages the out-of-order property of the SYCL queue to design a simple and efficient scheduling algorithm using topological sort.
 SYCL can be slower than CUDA graphs because of execution overheads.

-## Build the `simpleCudaGraphs` Sample for CPU and GPU

-> **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script in the root of your oneAPI installation.
->
-> Linux*:
-> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
-> - For private installations: ` . ~/intel/oneapi/setvars.sh`
-> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
->
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html).

 ### On Linux*

 1. Change to the sample directory.